Roots in the Grassroots

 In the 1980s, a handful of Episcopal year-long young adult service projects started in cities across the country.
 While not all of these early programs continued, over a period of 20 years programs developed in Washington, D.C., Los Angeles, Boston, Philadelphia, Chapel Hill, Omaha, and New York.
 Although they grew up separately, these grassroots programs shared a vision of young adults living in intentional community, serving their neighborhoods, sharing in faith formation, and discerning vocational direction.

 In 2019, the Episcopal Service Corps entered into a new relationship with The Episcopal Church.
-Our network of independent local programs is formally supported by the Faith Formation Department on the Presiding Bishop’s staff.
+Our network of independent local programs is now formally supported by the Faith Formation Department on the Presiding Bishop’s staff.
 They help our local programs maintain covenant with one another and those we serve, and manage our administrative tasks including communications and the application process.
-This office will convene our leaders, help us discover and share new paths for ministry, and better connect us to the resources and networks of the denomination from which we grew, while maintaining our independent local programs.
+This office convenes our leaders, helps us discover and share new paths for ministry, and better connects us to the resources and networks of the denomination from which we grew, while maintaining our independent local programs.
 ESCMaryland, like many of the local programs, continues to welcome applicants of all faiths, and all who seek faith.
+Even in this 2020-21 pandemic year, all 14 current programs have welcomed members to do the work God calls them to do!

 From Grassroots to Federation